Sucuri/sucuri-wordpress-plugin/readme.txt

 * Fixed core files marked as broken in a Windows server
 * Fixed pagination links in last and failed logins page
 * Fixed password with ampersands in email alert
-* Fixed whitelist hardening using the authz_core module
+* Fixed allowlist hardening using the authz_core module
 * Removed unnecessary emails to reduce spam
 * Added constant to stop execution of admin init hooks
 * Added explanation for invalid emails and no MX records